Hey You (Pink Floyd song): Film version

-"Hey You" was shot for the film Pink Floyd—The Wall, but the sequence (also known as Reel 13) was ultimately not included.
+"Hey You" was shot for the film Pink Floyd – The Wall (1982), but the sequence (also known as Reel 13) was ultimately not included.
 A workprint appears on the special edition DVD, in black and white.
-Most of the footage was used in other sequences (most notably "Another Brick in the Wall (Part III)").
+Most of the footage was used in other sequences (most notably "Another Brick in the Wall, Part 3").

 The scene begins with Pink trying to claw out of his freshly completed wall.
 The scene then switches to Pink's concert-goers, all of them with a blank and vacant look on their faces.
 These are the people "Standing in the aisles with itchy feet and fading smiles" that Pink is trying to reach out to.
 Next is a shot of empty infirmary beds followed by a view of two empty chairs in a white room.
 A motionless Pink fades into the chair on the left, with his nude wife fading into the right chair a short time later.
 After turning her head to look at her unresponsive husband, she fades out of the scene, which shifts to a montage of rioting scenes, with people tipping over cars and throwing Molotov cocktails at riot police.
 After the montage, a hand is shown clawing at a window (the colour version of this is actually shown at the end of "The Trial") followed by a large group of maggots (the "worms" eating into Pink's brain).
 After a shot of Pink in an infirmary bed and his screaming wife superimposed over the image, the scene takes back to the riot, where a long line of police officers hold back a mob of rioters who have barricaded themselves behind a pile of desks and mattresses.
 The scene ends with Pink against his wall, having given up on finding a way out.